-Get on to social media to promote and network.
+Get on social media to promote and network.
 Get organized and begin expanding your knowledge.
 Before you know it, you will be a good writer.
-This work can be done entirely online and the costs of starting are minimal.
+This work can be done entirely online and the start-up costs are minimal.

 Most introverts are naturally observant and focused.
 These are the qualities that a photographer requires to excel in their work.
-You can become a photographer and sell your photographs online or to websites, print magazines and journals, and other publications.
+You can become a photographer and sell your photographs online or to websites, print magazines, journals, and other publications.

 Learn about the nuances of photography and invest in a good quality digital camera.
 You can then become a wedding, wildlife, or landscape photographer.
 As long as you are creative, you shouldn’t have a problem succeeding in this line of work.

 This is a niche option for introverts who want to work from home.
-You require accurate type-writing skills, outstanding hearing skills, and an exceptional understanding of medical and legal jargon.
+You require accurate type-writing skills, outstanding hearing skills, and an exceptional understanding of medical or legal jargon.

 You can specialize as a medical or legal transcriptionist and will have to market yourself.
 You can do it online or get associated with companies that outsource transcription work to freelance transcriptionists.
 With time, you can move from being a freelancer to hiring other transcriptionists to work for you.